yeyuxmf/face_key_points/README.md

 300W | Comparative：  STAR   | 2400MB| 17.05 | 13.37 | 55.1 | 2.8704 | ~~~~~~ | [baidu](https://pan.baidu.com/s/1AGtCWIn2nU6xX7nOcwRUwQ)

-STAR：The STAR results are values obtained through testing using the authors' original code and model weight files.
+STAR：The STAR results were obtained through testing using the authors' original code and model weight files.
+It currently achieves the best results on the 300W and WFLW face datasets, belonging to the heatmap-based landmark model.

 # Reference paper: